jclouds/legacy-jclouds.github.com/documentation/reference/jclouds-logging.markdown

 ### SLF4J

-To use SLF4J you need the jclouds-slf4j-X.X.X.jar and the logback-*.jar ([dowload](http://logback.qos.ch/download.html)) files on your classpath.
+[SLF4J](http://www.slf4j.org/) is a simple facade for various logging frameworks (e.g. java.util.logging, log4j, logback, etc.) allowing the end user to plug in the desired logging framework at deployment time.
+To use SLF4J you need the jclouds-slf4j-X.X.X.jar and the logback-*.jar ([download](http://logback.qos.ch/download.html)) files on your classpath.

 Here is example code of how to enable your components to use SLF4J:
 {% highlight java %}